ssmf/cli-todo-app/README.md

 *(note that you can also get this list by parsing the -help flag)*

-here are examples of using the flags:
+Here are examples of using the flags:
 ```
 ./main.exe -help
 ./main.exe -add -name "Read a book"